crossi-T2/wpsgrabber/README.md

 # wpsgrabber

 wpsgrabber is a tool for watching and analyse processing reports from a [52north WPS server](https://52north.org).
-For completed executions, it produces a different encoding (CSV + XML files) for further analysis.
+For completed executions, it produces a pair of CSV + XML encoded files for further analysis.

 ## Usage